aryannnsinghhh/bitcoin-sentiment-trader-analysis/README.md

 - **[Fear/Greed Index](https://drive.google.com/file/d/1PgQC0tO8XN-wqkNyghWc_-mnrYv_nhSf/view)**: Bitcoin Fear/Greed Index (daily classification: Extreme Fear → Extreme Greed).

 ## Data Quality Notes
-- The trader dataset's `Timestamp` column (unix epoch, ms) was found to be corrupted — only 7 unique values across 211,224 rows.
+- The trader dataset's `Timestamp` column (unix epoch, ms) was found to be corrupted, only 7 unique values across 211,224 rows.
 Discarded in favor of the `Timestamp IST` string column, which was parsed and validated instead.
 - 6 rows (0.003%) had no matching sentiment date after the merge and were dropped.
 - Only **32 unique trading accounts** are present in the dataset.
-Findings reflect the behavior of a small, likely sophisticated/algorithmic trader base — not a representative retail sample.
+Findings reflect the behavior of a small, likely sophisticated/algorithmic trader base, not a representative retail sample.
 Generalize with caution.

 ## Methodology
 1. Parsed and validated timestamps from `Timestamp IST`.